borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 - 3 Minimal 3 taunts from Final Boss throughout the game, as game progresses

 - 4 Boss monologue before final battle
+- 5 Option to activate [Self-Destruct Button]

-- 5 Information to player about final outcome, based on player choices
+- 6 Information to player about final outcome, based on player choices

-- 6 Final Credits
+- 7 Final Credits

 # Optional Storytelling